 • Think Before You Write

 • Safe and Secure

 • (Double) Click a Mile on My Connection

 The key ingredient of these principles is to be much clearer about what online education is about and what it is supposed to deliver:

 ‘What we know about teaching in the classroom, good or bad, may not translate well online with somewhat complicated technologies, new social orders, and media-rich resources.
 Without express guidance on what is expected of the online instructor, they are left to “figure it out,” leading to frustrated students and probably a less than desirable teaching experience.’

 What is also clear from this document is that the role of the online teacher is, if anything, more demanding and complex than that of the teacher in the traditional classroom.
 In particular, the management of students and their interaction with the teacher and with each other is vital and not easy.

 It is my suspicion that some universities are slipping into aspects of online education that may not be as fully grounded in pedagogy as would be ideal.
 Too often online courses are just traditional programmes, slightly (but not sufficiently) adapted.
 It may well be that online learning will become the norm.
-If this is so, it had better be properly planned and designed, and indeed properly resourced.Explore posts in the same categories: higher education
+If this is so, it had better be properly planned and designed, and indeed properly resourced.higher education